When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 Focusing deeply on a meaningful objective is a non-stop win-win:

-- It rewards you pleasure-enjoying “Here and Now” neurons, like serotonin, oxytocin, endorphins.
+- It immediately rewards your pleasure-enjoying “Here and Now” neurons, like serotonin, oxytocin, and endorphins.

 - And it satisfies your pleasure-seeking dopamine pathways.

-This starts a virtuous cycle where you eventually become so enthralled with your FOMO that you don’t give a crap about what you might be missing out on.
+This starts a virtuous cycle where you eventually become so enthralled with what you’re focused on that you don’t give a crap about what else you might be missing.

-Rather than compete with people in your league chasing after FOMO-worthy dopamine hits, find meaningful purposes to focus on that give you a constant buzz.
+Rather than chase after dopamine hits, find meaningful purposes to focus on that give you a constant buzz.

 Spread the (Good) FOMO

-If you live a life focused on meaningful objectives, others may observe you and fear they’re missing out.
-And maybe that will inspire them to fight FOMO with FOMO, too.
+If you live a life focused on meaningful objectives, others may observe your contented dedication and fear they’re missing out.
+And maybe that will inspire them to fight FOMO with NoMO FOMO, too.

-What have been some of the most fulfilling experiences of your life?
+What have been some of the most fulfilling experiences of your life, so far?

 Watch the Video Version